narasimha-31/Airline_Data_Analysis/README.md

 Along with data storytelling in Tableau, we also built a fully responsive web interface to host these visualizations.
 The site features:

 - Custom background + blurred overlay for aesthetic focus
-- Hover animations and dynamic layout
 - Mobile optimization for a clean UX on all devices

-> You can find the code for the web interface [in this repo](#) or explore it via the live link above.

 ---